Having children is a major decision in life. So too is a tubal ligation — or “having your tubes tied” — to prevent yourself from having children.

 If you had a tubal ligation but now have decided you want to have more children, you are far from alone.

-“Anywhere from 5 to 20 percent of women have expressed regrets about having a tubal ligation,” Dr. Goldberg says.
+“Anywhere from 5% to 20% of people have expressed regrets about having a tubal ligation,” Dr. Goldberg says.
 “In many cases, that’s because of a change in circumstances, such as wanting to have children with a new partner.”

 2. Most tubal ligations are reversible

 If you do change your mind, a reproductive surgeon likely can help.
 Tubal ligations can almost always be successfully reversed.
-That’s true even years after the original procedure.
+That’s true even years after getting it done.

 3. It’s a relatively simple procedure